Austio/learning/Javascript/FunctionalLightJS/notes.md

 # Transducing
  - A way to make functions with separate interfaces that can work together
  - ...
-TODO watch again in future when brain is bigger (8.8)
+TODO watch again in future when brain is bigger (8.8 Data Structures)
 ```
  function isOdd(v) { return v % 2 === 1 }
  function add1(v) { return v + 1 }